-Editor's Note: In this week's Whiteboard Walkthrough, Ted Dunning, Chief Application Architect at MapR, talks about the architectural differences between HDFS and MapR-FS that boil down to three numbers.
+Editor's Note: In this week's Whiteboard Walkthrough, Ted Dunning, Chief Application Architect at MapR, talks about the architectural differences between HDFS and MapR-FS (Now called MapR XD) that boil down to three numbers.

 Here's the transcript:

 Hi!
 I'd like to talk a little bit about the key architectural features of the MapR File System, especially in contrast with the normal HDFS Hadoop distributed file system.
 Normal, in the sense that it's the default on Hadoop distributions.
 With HDFS the design is relatively simple, which is consistent with the single goal that HDFS had when it was first built.
 The design has a name node, which is a single process, notionally a single master process at least, in all cases, which contains an in-memory table which stores all file metadata, and in particular the locations of all of the blocks in the file system.
 There's a central resource that keeps track of the locations and characteristics of all data in the cluster.
 That's key.

 That's a key aspect of its design, that's what make it quick to implement to begin with, and that's what limits it to some degree to a particular missions.
 MapR's file system, in contrast, although completely Hadoop compatible, has a different architecture, a different design, and therefore different capabilities.
 In MapR you have a container location database.
 It stores a little bit of information beyond container locations, but not much.
 The key things are the locations, as you might imagine, of things called containers.
 Containers are replicated data structures which live in the cluster in storage pools.
 Storage pools are just collections of disks.
 So each container contains things like files, pieces of files, and directories.
 Directories contain references to files, and in particular, contain locations of the so-called chunks in a file.